Indie-Kart/ecommerce-store/README.md

 If you're submitting a pull request, please:
 - Strictly follow the [PULL_REQUEST_TEMPLATE](./PULL_REQUEST_TEMPLATE.md)
 - Describe the changes made and the reason for the changes.
-- Reference any related issues by using keywords such as "Fixes #<issue_number>" in your pull request description.
+- Reference related issues using keywords such as "Fixes #<issue_number>" in your pull request description.

 ## Code of Conduct